-No data on absorption, distribution, metabolism and excretion of EDTMP-Na are available for humans.
+No data on absorption, distribution, metabolism and excretion of EDTMP-H/-Na/CaNa are available for humans.
 Thus, no conclusion can be drawn whether a direct comparison would modify the carcinogenic concern for humans.
 By default and in the absence of appropriate data, toxicokinetic behaviour is assumed to be similar in animals and humans at least from a qualitative perspective.
-From the TK data available for rats, no reasons can be identified why this should be different for EDTMP-Na.
+From the TK data available for rats, no reasons can be identified why this should be different for EDTMP-H/-Na or EDTMP-CaNa.
 Thus, available information is not sufficient to downgrade a classification from Category 1B to Category 2.